userfrosting/wdvss/README.md

 Sanitize this field by applying an HTML purification library, for example [HTMLPurifier](http://htmlpurifier.org/), to remove any potentially dangerous HTML code.

+#### `raw`

+Do not sanitize this field.
+Will be overridden if additional sanitizers are specified for this field.

 ### Validators

 A validator consists of a **validator name**, and a set of validator attributes.
 The implementation may set one or more of these validators as a default, if none are specified.